DrThomasAger/smile/README.md

 Discover **optimal** tokens with clear failure cases for when the model doesn't understand the instructions!

 Are you measuring the performance of your prompts?
 Do you know which text changes lead to downstream task performance?
-In ***(: Smile*** we can always measure when a model has not understood it's role.
+In ***(: Smile*** we can always measure when a model has not understood its role.